joostkremers/nswbuff/README.md

 ![nswbuff screen shot 1](default-setup.png)

 The bottom of the frame shows the list of buffers.
 Special buffers (those whose names start with `*`) are in red.
 The buffer marked in bold red will become active after a short delay or when any key is pressed.
 The first buffer in the list is the one you're switching from, which is still visible in the main window.
-Executing `nswbuff-switch-to-next-buffer` again will highlight the next buffer in the list (`*ielm*` in the screen shot).
+Executing `nswbuff-switch-to-next-buffer` again will highlight the next buffer in the list (`*scratch*` in the screen shot).

 If you wish to make the intermediate buffers visible during cycling, you can set the option `nswbuff-display-intermediate-buffers` to `t`: